Radla/voltcraft-sem-3600bt/README.md

           Weekdays:       _MTWTF_
 ```

 Instead of setting the end time of 07:20 a.m.
 I have used an offset of +20 minutes which is based on the start time.
-Of course you can also set the time explicitly.
+Of course, you can also set the time explicitly.

 You can also use an offset for the start time.
-For example you can start a scheduler that runs in 5 Minutes from now for one hour _once today_ like this:
+For example, you can start a scheduler that runs in 5 Minutes from now for one hour _once today_ like this:

 ```
 $ ./vc-sem.exp Lam --scheduler 3 on +5 off +60
 ```

-Let's take a look at the settings of scheduler 3:
+Let's look at the settings of scheduler 3:

 ```
 $ ./vc-sem.exp Lam --scheduler 3 --print